fyne-io/conf.fyne.io/index.md

 ## Support or Contact

-Looking to find out more or get help attending?
+Looking to find out more?
 The Fyne team can be contacted in the ways described on our [main website](https://fyne.io/#contact).
-You can submit questions for our Q&A session in advance using any of our contact channels.

 ## Archive